 Linda’s isn’t exactly a dive bar, but it’s also not where you bring your country club friends who wear plaid golf pants.
 It’s the perfect spot for a shot-and-beer combo, or you can sip a great local cider or a margarita.
 There’s a big back patio, taxidermy, arcade machines, and a fun crowd at all times.
 The jukebox tunes don’t stop, and the snacks are good too (despite the inevitably long wait for food).
 We don’t have any idea who Linda is, but she rocks.

 Tin Table is up the stairs in the Oddfellows Building (walk past Molly Moon’s, resist the smell of waffle cones, and head under the red awning) right across the hall from Century Ballroom, so it’s a perfect place to grab an old fashioned or a spritzer after taking a samba class with a new date (bold move, by the way).
-They have great bar snacks like wings and fries (but if your bar snack of choice is risotto you can have that too), and exposed brick, which always makes a bar cooler.
+They have solid bar snacks like wings and fries (but if your bar snack of choice is risotto you can have that too), and exposed brick, which always makes a bar cooler.
 It’s been proven somehow.

 Nothing makes us feel more alive than drinking while sitting on a pew inside a renovated mortuary.
 The Pine Box has the shell of a funeral home but the trendy atmosphere of a cool beer bar with tons of taps.
 Great for a casual weeknight drink/brick oven pizza or a pitstop during a bar-hopping spree.
 Either way, even if it doesn’t exactly pair with your triple IPA, get the big ass chocolate chunk cookie.